This started as music.

 No one is here by accident.

 Johnny doesn’t try to match any of it.
 His white T-shirt stays clean against the weight of the room, his blond curls untortured, unshaped, untouched by the rules that seem to govern everyone else.
-He doesn’t stand out by trying.
-He stands out because he doesn’t.

 The guitar case rests easy against his leg, not gripped, not set down, simply present, like a decision that’s already been made but not yet acted on.